thelfer/tfel/docs/web/glossary.md

 This entry describes the thermal conductivity of an orthotropic material along the third axis of orthotropy.

-* alternative names: ThermalConductivity3
 * units:
   *SI: W.m^{-1}
 * type: scalar

 # The `ThermalExpansion` entry

-This entry describes le coefficient de dilatation linéique d'un matériau isotrope.
+This entry describes the mean thermal expansion coefficient.

-* alternative names: ThermalExpansion
 * units:
   *SI: K^{-1}
 * type: scalar

+## Notes

+This entry shall have be named MeanThermalExpansionCoefficient.

 # The `ThermalExpansion1` entry

-This entry describes le coefficient de dilatation linéique d'un matériau orthotrope suivant la première direction d'orthotropie.

-* alternative names: ThermalExpansion1
+This entry describes the mean thermal expansion coefficient along the first orthotropy direction.

 * units:
   *SI: K^{-1}
 * type: scalar

+## Notes

+This entry shall have be named MeanThermalExpansionCoefficient1.

 # The `ThermalExpansion2` entry

-This entry describes le coefficient de dilatation linéique d'un matériau orthotrope suivant la deuxième direction d'orthotropie.

-* alternative names: ThermalExpansion2
+This entry describes the mean thermal expansion coefficient along the second orthotropy direction.

 * units:
   *SI: K^{-1}
 * type: scalar

+## Notes

+This entry shall have be named MeanThermalExpansionCoefficient2.

 # The `ThermalExpansion3` entry

-This entry describes le coefficient de dilatation linéique d'un matériau orthotrope suivant la troisième direction d'orthotropie.

-* alternative names: ThermalExpansion3
+This entry describes the mean thermal expansion coefficient along the third orthotropy direction.

 * units:
   *SI: K^{-1}
 * type: scalar

+## Notes

+This entry shall have be named MeanThermalExpansionCoefficient3.

 # The `TorsionConstant` entry

 This entry describes ??.

-* alternative names: TorsionConstant
 * units:
   *SI: ??
 * type: scalar

 # The `TrescaStress` entry

-This entry describes la contrainte équivalente au sens de Tresca.
+This entry describes the Tresca equivalent stress.

-* alternative names: TrescaStress
 * units:
   *SI: Pa
 * type: scalar

 # The `UltimateTensileStrength` entry

-This entry describes la valeur maximale de la contrainte qu'un materiau peut supporter.
+This entry describes the maximum stress that a material can withstand while being stretched or pulled before breaking.

 * alternative names: UltimateTensileStress, UltimateTensileStrength
 * units: